 With the constant budgetary pressures created by her tax-cut pledges, Whitman sought to revive the idea of shifting pensions from the state to local school districts.
-Once again, the NJEA was able to fend off the proposal.75 bonds.
-Unfortunately, New Jersey will ultimately spend more than \$10 billion in servicing this expensive debt.76 The legislature has since enacted a moratorium on POBs.
+Once again, the NJEA was able to fend off the proposal.

 The stock market boom of the late 1990s allowed for serious manipulation and erosion of the state's pension funding.
 Enticed by the lure of high equity-market returns, in 1997, Whitman proposed to borrow \$2.8 billion of pension obligation bonds (POBs) to plug the unfunded liability gap.
-The theory was that investment returns on the proceeds from the bond sale would exceed the interest paid on the
+The theory was that investment returns on the proceeds from the bond sale would exceed the interest paid on the bonds.
+Unfortunately, New Jersey will ultimately spend more than \$10 billion in servicing this expensive debt.79 The legislature has since enacted a moratorium on POBs.

 The NJEA supported this scheme and actively pressured lawmakers to pass the bill.
-NJEA President Dennis Testa was willing to make a deal because the NJEA would gain for its members the nonforfeitable right to promised pensions (after only five years of service) and the proceeds from the bond sale would reduce pressure to shift pension to local districts.77 "After three years of intense lobbying,"78 the NJEA "lobbied for and won" 79 the nonforfeitable right, which passed by an overwhelming majority.
+NJEA President Dennis Testa was willing to make a deal because the NJEA would gain for its members the non-forfeitable right to promised pensions (after only five years of service) and the proceeds from the bond sale would reduce pressure to shift pension to local districts.
+After three years of intense lobbying, the NJEA "lobbied for and won" the non-forfeitable right, which passed by an overwhelming majority.
 In return, the NJEA dropped the underfunding lawsuit against the Whitman administration.
-The nonforfeitable right meant that future pension reform efforts could target only new employees.
-Thus the Study Commission found that, even when pension reform laws were finally passed in 2010 and 2011, 89 percent of teachers were protected from any reduction in their pensions.80
+The non-forfeitable right meant that future pension reform efforts could target only new employees.
+Thus the Study Commission found that, even when pension reform laws